MonoScyron/ao3-scripts/README.md

+# AO3 Scripts

-# AO3 Kudos Ratio Script
+## AO3 Kudos Ratio Script

 Simple script that calculates the ratio between a work's kudos and hits and adds it to the stats list.

-Also adds a menu on the top navigation bar to show/hide the ratio stat.